ucdavis/FairMLCourse/Blog.md

 Please make sure to sign up with an [interactive grading slot](https://docs.google.com/spreadsheets/d/10npR9_39i4MXnbUHZ9bDmNFmh9NBV9omfIWsyT9QZyk/edit?usp=sharing) soon.

-**May 29, 1725:**

-In the STDERRS lesson of the stat tutorial, "In the case of an estimator, q here" should read " In the case of an estimator, Q here".

 **May 29, 0950:**

 Very sorry for the delay in getting you your homework grades.
 Our switching from quizzes to increased emphasis on homework early in the quarter was a good decision, but it does have its costs.
 I should be getting you your Homework 1 grades sometime today.